meceware/meceware.com/docs/fullpage-for-elementor.md

 This callback is fired once the sections have been loaded, after the scrolling has ended.

+### beforeLeave

+This callback is fired right before leaving the section, just before the transition takes place.
+Returning false will cancel the move before it takes place.

 ### onLeave

 This callback is fired once the user leaves a section, in the transition to the new section.
 Returning false will cancel the move before it takes place.